 The aim of this article

-About the first community in Jerusalem, which came to existence after Peter’s sermon at Pentecost we can read the following:
+The first church in Jerusalem, which came into existence after Peter’s sermon at Pentecost, is described in the following words:

 If, therefore, the whole church comes together and all speak in tongues, and outsiders or unbelievers enter, will they not say that you are out of your minds?
 But if all prophesy, and an unbeliever or outsider enters, he is convicted by all, he is called to account by all, the secrets of his heart are disclosed, and so, falling on his face, he will worship God and declare that God is really among you.
 (1 Corinthians 14:23–25)

-The whole community endeavoured that the “visitor” would understand what he had to repent from.
-This process was in one case shorter and in another case longer.
-If, however, the “visitor” did not want to convert by hearing the assessment of the Christians, there was obviously no base to baptise him.
-Nor did he join or take part in the fellowship.
+The whole church endeavoured to help the newcomer to understand what he had to repent of.
+Sometimes this process was quicker and in other cases it took longer.
+If, however, the newcomer did not want to repent after hearing the assessment of the Christians, there was obviously no base to baptise him, nor did he join or take part in the fellowship.

 Now when Simon saw that the Spirit was given through the laying on of the apostles’ hands, he offered them money, saying, “Give me this power also, so that anyone on whom I lay my hands may receive the Holy Spirit.”
 But Peter said to him, “May your silver perish with you, because you thought you could obtain the gift of God with money!
 You have neither part nor lot in this matter, for your heart is not right before God.
 Repent, therefore, of this wickedness of yours, and pray to the Lord that, if possible, the intent of your heart may be forgiven you.
 For I see that you are in the gall of bitterness and in the bond of iniquity.”
 And Simon answered, “Pray for me to the Lord, that nothing of what you have said may come upon me.”
 (Acts 8:18–24)

-We see a similarly strict acting also in such cases when some men slipped in the community, who lived or thought in a different way to what Jesus and the apostles taught.
+We see a similarly strict assessment in such cases when some men who lived or thought in a different way to what Jesus and the apostles taught slipped into the church.